Chapter 43 : Gold

 “You’re already a felon—“

 “My bare hands.
-I will use my bare hands.”
+I'll use my bare hands.”

 “—wouldn’t want something else on your record…”

 “OKAY, ENOUGH,” I hollered, slashing the air with my hands.
 Frustration was burbling in my bloodstream, making it hard to breathe.
-James Potter really knew how to push my buttons—despite the grandma-ness of that phrase, it was true.
-He knew exactly where to dig to make me bristle and squirm.
+James Potter really knew exactly where to dig to make me bristle and squirm.
 “I don’t care what you do.
 Just sit and…and see if you can take ten minutes of not being annoying without your body spontaneously combusting!”

 Potter grinned, swiveling in his chair and looking like he was getting great amusement out of this.
 The prat.
 “Whatever you say, mum.”